Ibaad13/nees-guided-virtual-anchors/README.md

 ---

-## 6. On priority and reuse of this work
+## 6. On Priority and Reuse of This Work

 I want people — professors, reviewers, other students — to be able to see what I actually did here, in enough depth to evaluate the contribution.
 I